shukla-yash/shukla-yash.github.io/_pages/about.md

 My research interests can broadly be categorized as follows:

+- **2D and 3D Generative AI:** Reconstructing the neural structure and generating 3D models from using different types of data.

 - **Foundational Models (LLMs / VLMs):** Leveraging LLMs / VLMs to improve sample efficiency of RL agents _and_ embodied robotic agents.

 - **Neurosymbolic AI:** Using temporal logical specifications and planning domains to improve learning progress of RL agents.